 This conversation relieved me, but I still suffered over what had happened.

 We decided to call our son Vladimir, in honour of the Grand Duke Vladimir, André’s father.

-In 1907, Kschessinskaya had a house built for her on the Kronversky Prospect in Saint Petersburg.
-In 1911, she was invited to dance with Sergei Diaghilev’s Ballets Russes in London, Vienna and Monte-Carlo, in which she danced in various pieces that included two acts of Swan Lake, the Grand Pas de deux from The Sleeping Beauty and Le Spectre de la Rose with Vaslav Nijinsky.
+In 1907, Andrei had a house built for Kschessinskaya on the Kronversky Prospect in Saint Petersburg.
+In 1911, Kschessinskaya was invited to dance with Sergei Diaghilev’s Ballets Russes in London, Vienna and Monte-Carlo, in which she danced in various pieces that included two acts of Swan Lake, the Grand Pas de deux from The Sleeping Beauty and Le Spectre de la Rose with Vaslav Nijinsky.